National Resource Center Staff

 Executive Director

-John A. Tuell currently serves as the Executive Director for the Robert F. Kennedy National Resource Center for Juvenile Justice at RFK Community Alliance.
-The RFK National Resource Center focuses on practice and policy reform through an active commitment to partnerships with state, local and federal agencies dedicated to improving the lives of our nation’s youth.
+John A. Tuell currently serves as the Executive Director for the National Resource Center for the Transformation of Youth Justice at RFK Community Alliance.
+The National Resource Center focuses on practice and policy reform through an active commitment to partnerships with state, local and federal agencies dedicated to improving the lives of our nation’s youth.

 Mr. Tuell has been an author and contributing author to numerous publications that support the work of the National Resource Center’s Dual Status Youth, Probation System Reform, and Youth Justice System Reform and Enhancement initiatives.
 Mr. Tuell was the primary author for the Developmental Reform in Juvenile Justice: Translating the Science of Adolescent Development to Sustainable Best Practice Brief (2017) and for the newly released innovation brief entitled Keys to Youth Justice Improvement: Demonstration of Practical, Sustainable, Measurable, and Replicable Solutions (February 2023) which highlights the process, challenges, and achievement of six jurisdictions that undertook a comprehensive review of their youth justice system and implemented positive reforms to produce improved youth outcomes.